 Operations: While the Ombudspersons are independent, they reside in the Provost’s Office.
 Faculty arrange a meeting via an Ombuds website, or through the Provost’s Office.
 The faculty member can request to meet with:

-Tami Keating, Director of Academic Affairs Personnel Services (explanation and interpretation of policies and procedures, workplace conflicts, and other issues)
+Tami Keating, Director of Academic Affairs Personnel Services (explanation and interpretation of policies, procedures, and processes); or

-TBD, emeriti faculty (issues in which the faculty member would like separation from the Provost’s Office)
+select from a list of emeriti faculty, especially when there are issues in which the faculty member would like separation from the Provost’s Office.

 The Ombudspersons will adhere to the IOA Code of Ethics and Standards of Practice.
 Any faculty seeking an appointment with an Ombudsperson will be given clear guidance on what issues can and cannot be discussed.